Peleliu: Geography

 Peleliu is approximately 10 km northeast of the island of Angaur and 40 km southwest of the island of Koror.
 The state of Beliliou includes the islands of Beliliou, Ngedbus, Olngeuaol, Ngercheu, Belualasmau, Ruruid, Ngebad, Ngurungor, Ngesuall, and several islets.
 The total area for the state is approximately 19.52 km2.
 Beliliou Island, like Angaur, is a raised platform coralline island with an area of 16.98 km2.
 Located at the southern tip of the lagoon which encircles the main group of islands, Beliliou is surrounded by a thick fringe of mangrove forest comprising more than a quarter of its total area.
 On the island's west side is a steep spine named Bloody Nose Ridge during the Battle for Peleliu in World War II - rising to an elevation of 75 m.
 A second raised area, Rois ra Sang and Roischemiangel, rises to elevations of just over 50 m at the northern tip of the island.
 The rest of the island generally lies below 10 m in elevation.
 Along this ridge, jagged spires of coralline limestone jut skyward in a tangled maze.

 Much of Beliliou is covered by a limestone island forest with stands of Casuarina forest along sandy beach berms.
 With the exception of Ngercheu, the rest of the islands in the state are low, flat islands with large areas of sandy deposits covered by coconut or Casuarina forests.
 Ngercheu, located in the northern part of the state, has a typical rock island profile with steep cliffs of uplifted reef covered by a rock island forest.

 The geography of Beliliou has been dramatically reshaped by the events of World War II.
 In preparation for the anticipated American invasion, the Japanese defenders transformed Beliliou into a defensive fortress.
 The build up, which was underway by 1943, began with the evacuation of Palauans from Beliliou to Babeldaob.
 As many as 10,000 Japanese defenders dug into the natural caves and fissures of the coralline limestone formations, reinforcing these positions with concrete bunkers.
 So well established were the Japanese defenders that they withstood a massive naval bombardment and met the American invasion force at nearly full strength on September 5, 1944.
-The Battle of Peleliu, which proved in hindsight to be a costly miscalculation by the Americans, dragged on for weeks of bitter fighting at a terrible cost of lives.
+The Battle of Peleliu dragged on for weeks of bitter fighting at a terrible cost of lives.

 Most of the land use in Beliliou today is for private gardens located in and around residential areas.
 There are no commercial enterprises active today, and municipal use is limited to a few small facilities.
 A large coconut plantation is on Ngedbus Island.